GCD-DDPM: A Generative Change Detection Model Based on Difference-Feature Guided DDPM: Experiment

-It can be observed that the feature maps generated by the conventional transformer (ChangeFormer) and CNN-based (FC-SC, DDPM-CD) methods are not sufficiently representative of the recognition of changed region, particularly for high-resolution shallow features that retain fine-grained details but lack semantic information.
-Despite the use of attention-augmented feature maps, multilevel self-attention (SA) modules still struggle to achieve adequate recalibration.
-In contrast, our proposed CADM generates more discriminative and change-aware feature maps at all levels, owing to the integration of multihead attention at various levels.
-Moreover, our method enhances the representation and discrimination capabilities of shallow features while preserving rich local structures.
-As a result, the DDPM-based approach is capable of handling changed ground objects at different scales more effectively than its transformer and CNN-based counterparts.
+The images on the first row of Fig.~\ref{fig:CAM} are the pre-change image, post-change image and the ground truth, respectively.
+We show the modified Grad-CAM heatmaps derived from the localization decoder module using FC-SC, BIT, DDPM-CD and the proposed GCD-DDPM in the next four rows in Fig.~\ref{fig:CAM}.
+Furthermore, the three columns of the visualization results represent the heatmaps of the smallest, intermediate, and largest scales in the decoder, respectively.
+In particular, a black dot was marked in the change region.
+It is important to note that brighter pixels have higher scores and are more likely to be classified as change regions.
+It is observed in Fig.~\ref{fig:CAM} that the feature maps generated by the existing FC-SC, BIT and DDPM-CD were not sufficiently representative for the recognition of the changed region, particularly for the high-resolution shallow features that retain fine-grained details.
+In contrast, the proposed GCD-DDPM generated more discriminative and change-aware feature maps at all levels.
+This is because the proposed GCD-DDPM can enhance the representation and discrimination capabilities of the shallow features while preserving rich local structures.
+As a result, the proposed GCD-DDPM is capable of handling targeted ground objects of different scales more effectively than its transformer and CNN-based counterparts.